 Lighting is crucial for setting up the proper atmosphere in your self-care space.
 Avoid having any bright fluorescent lights in your room as these can contribute to stress and suppress melatonin levels.
 Instead, create a calmer, chiller vibe with string lights, twinkling lights, and lamps with a shade to dim the light.
-This type of atmosphere can help your mind slow down and allow you to reflect on your day.
+This type of atmosphere can help your mind slow down and allow you to reflect on your day, and can also help you sleep better.
 Most importantly, having a window (or a few) nearby with lots of natural light coming in provides many health benefits.
 Natural light can boost vitamin D levels and greatly improve your mood.
 Another tip is to hang a mirror on the wall so light can bounce around the room.

 5. Choose your furniture wisely.